Doohwancho/devops/13.k8s/readme.md

 ---\
-Goal
+Project

-1. familiarized with k8s
+a. familiarized with k8s\
+b. fastapi + mongodb + ELk on k8s